If you owe money related to a Juvenile Court case and are experiencing a financial hardship, please click on the link below to request relief.

-The Juvenile Court Reimbursement Department is now accepting payments on a walk-in basis or by appointment.
-Please call 469-5258 if you would like to schedule an appointment.
-When you arrive, please remain in your vehicle and go to MacombCheckIn.com from your smartphone or other device.
+If you would like to make a payment, please call the Juvenile Court Reimbursement Department at 469-5258 to schedule an appointment or place your payment in the Reimbursement Department drop box located in the vestibule at 10 N. Main Street, Mt.
+Clemens.
+When you arrive for your scheduled appointment, please remain in your vehicle and go to MacombCheckIn.com from your smartphone or other device.
 Click on Juvenile Court and complete the check-in form.
 You will receive a text message back with further instructions.
 If you do not have a smartphone, you may enter the building wearing a mask and use the kiosk inside the door.

 Case Filing and Information: